 This is a brilliant function of the body that allowed our ancestors, who didn’t have the great access to food we do today, to thrive for prolonged periods of time without glucose.
 Now, we’re still able to use that advantage for increase fat burning and improving health.

 People also often confuse ketosis with diabetic ketoacidosis (or DKA), and it’s important to understand they are very different.

 DKA occurs when the amount of ketones in the blood is extremely high and can turn the blood acidic.
 Diabetics can get DKA if they don’t take enough insulin, become dehydrated from not drinking enough fluids, or become hurt or sick.
 Other causes may be starvation, alcoholism, or an overactive thyroid.

 Ketoacidosis is a dangerous state that can be deadly if not treated, and it’s not the same as nutritional ketosis — that we’re talking about here — which is a safe state achieved through a healthy low-carb diet.

 Ketosis is a normal part of metabolism in which your body is using ketones efficiently and safely, and only producing a low level of them in the blood.

 Besides promoting a healthy weight, ketosis can also be beneficial for mental and physical performance.

 Ketosis for Brain Health & Energy

 Although glucose is the preferred form of energy for the body, a large part of our brains can also ketones as fuel for mental performance on a low-carb ketogenic diet.
-Plus, the body can also use protein to provide glucose to the brain (through gluconeogenesis) during ketosis.
+Plus, your body can also provide internal-made glucose to the brain (through gluconeogenesis) during ketosis.